Syed76kh/Syed76kh/README.md

-# Hi, I’m Syed Abdullah Ahmed – a Python and Web Developer
+# Hi, I’m Syed Abdullah Ahmed – a AI and Cybersecurity Professional

 I specialize in building practical, efficient, and maintainable solutions.
 My projects focus on solving real-world problems while improving workflow efficiency.
 I strive to write **clean, readable, and professional-quality code** that stands the test of time.